liamhays/rk3566-mcu/rk3566_mcu_notes.md

 | 31:16 | RW   | 0x0000      | Write enable for low 16 bits                                    |
 | 15    | RW   | 0x0         | `wakeup_mcu_sft`, 1=wakeup PMU when MCU is set as wakeup source |

-I think bit 15 of this register is like part 2 of a 2-step process to enable the MCU as a wakeup source.
-First you have to set the bit in `PMU_WAKEUP_INT_CON` (see below), then you have to enable bit 15 in this register.
-Together, both bits enable the MCU as a wakeup source.

-**TODO: test this.
-Suspend works on the Quartz64 with the power button as wakeup.**
+If the PMU has been configured to wakeup by the MCU, the MCU can write 1 to this bit to wakeup the PMU.
+A similar method is used in the
+RK3399: the bit `wakeup_sft_m0` in `PMU_SFT_CON` is written to by the M0 to wake up the PMU.

+`mcu_sft` means "MCU software".

+**Idea:** make the MCU blink the LED on loop, then put the Quartz to sleep and see if it's still running.

 ## `PMU_WAKEUP_INT_CON`
 | Bit   | Attr | Reset value | Description                                                  |